atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 my health, but for them who grieved for me Immoderately. — Their complaints pierced my heart, yet Iwas happy to have it in my power to Seize that opportunity to make ray peace with lady Charlotte. — • Your brother, Harry, Saw me every day, and acted the part of a real friend. — Him, therefore, I commi
 H 3 fiioned
 y XX X a X ^ X y.j X
-Slioned to wait upon her, and to tell her, that as I had, posiibly, but a fewhoursto live, her pardon would be the greatest, t’ne only Satisfaction I was capable of receiving in this life. — Harry most readily undertook this businefs, and related his success in the following words. — But neither my hand nor my heart is Steady enough to go on — “I mvrst resume my pen bye and bye.
+Slioned to wait upon her, and to tell her, that as I had, posiibly, but a fewhoursto live, her pardon would be the greatest, t’ne only Satisfaction I was capable of receiving in this life. — Harry most readily undertook this businefs, and related his success in the following words. — But neither my hand nor my heart is Steady enough to go on — "I mvrst resume my pen bye and bye.
 IM CONTINUATION.
 I am a little recovered, So will proceed. —
-“When I arrived in St, james’s Square, ” Said Harry, “I resused to send in my name, though the Servant asked me more than once, that he might tell his lady who wanted to Speak with her. — Let her know, ” replied I, “that a gentleman wislies to See her upon particular business, but has not the honour to be acquainted with her. — From her extreme caution, I was asraid that I Slrould not get at the Sight of her. -- -- At last, however, Sire came down into the parlour, accompanied by one of the sinest girls I ever beheld. -- Lady Charlotte, with a mingled dignity, and sweetness of aspedt, desired to know my business.
+"When I arrived in St, james’s Square, " Said Harry, "I resused to send in my name, though the Servant asked me more than once, that he might tell his lady who wanted to Speak with her. — Let her know, " replied I, "that a gentleman wislies to See her upon particular business, but has not the honour to be acquainted with her. — From her extreme caution, I was asraid that I Slrould not get at the Sight of her. -- -- At last, however, Sire came down into the parlour, accompanied by one of the sinest girls I ever beheld. -- Lady Charlotte, with a mingled dignity, and sweetness of aspedt, desired to know my business.
-• — I replied, rather too abruptly, I believe, (though it was only with a view to Serve you, my lord) that I came from a dying friend, lord Woburn, who waited only for her pardon to quit the world, which, ‘srom the loss osher esteem, was grown odious to him, in peace. -- -- When I began to Speak, She was advancing towards a chair, ‘ after having desired me to be Seated. -- But She Stopped Short, while I was Speaking, changed colour, and Said, “Sir ?”
-I Saw that what I had Said operated -- ^ -- -1, therefore doubled the dose— — “Say, madam, ” continued I,
+• — I replied, rather too abruptly, I believe, (though it was only with a view to Serve you, my lord) that I came from a dying friend, lord Woburn, who waited only for her pardon to quit the world, which, ‘srom the loss osher esteem, was grown odious to him, in peace. -- -- When I began to Speak, She was advancing towards a chair, ‘ after having desired me to be Seated. -- But She Stopped Short, while I was Speaking, changed colour, and Said, "Sir ?"
+I Saw that what I had Said operated -- ^ -- -1, therefore doubled the dose— — "Say, madam, " continued I,
-“that
+"that
 ....
-that my dear friend, lord Woburn, however cul“ “he may have appeared, or reailynisin his conduct, now lies at the point of death ^posiibly “he may not live to hear your determination about “him; • he may not live to hear whether you will or “will not pardon a behaviour of which nothing but'. “his ardent love for you could have made him guilty.” ^! was going on in the pathetic Strain'. ^ The blood instantly forsook her lovely face; Sire trembled alloverj and.sunk to the floor. — I flew to, raise her, to Support her, aslilted by that charming girl, who continued weping from the iroment I im^ ' parted my mournsul intelligence. — She called ^ aloud for help. — The Servants entered. -- -- -- -1 carried lady
+that my dear friend, lord Woburn, however cul" "he may have appeared, or reailynisin his conduct, now lies at the point of death ^posiibly "he may not live to hear your determination about "him; • he may not live to hear whether you will or "will not pardon a behaviour of which nothing but'. "his ardent love for you could have made him guilty." ^! was going on in the pathetic Strain'. ^ The blood instantly forsook her lovely face; Sire trembled alloverj and.sunk to the floor. — I flew to, raise her, to Support her, aslilted by that charming girl, who continued weping from the iroment I im^ ' parted my mournsul intelligence. — She called ^ aloud for help. — The Servants entered. -- -- -- -1 carried lady
 > Charlotte to a Soplia. -- -- -- aster numberless applications, She recovered. -- -- 1 then made a great
-many excuses for having So abruptly declared, what I might have imagined would afseu her greatly. — > She made no reply. — Ina Sew moments; riling from the Sopha, She took her young friend by the arm, and walked up stairs, without Saying a Angle Syllable, though I made more than one essort to obtain an answer. — I Sent up to know if she grew better, before I would leave the house. -- -- No reply came from herself j yet I am Sure She was half killed vith the news of your danger. -- -- -- She is, indeed, a rnosl lovely creature.”
+many excuses for having So abruptly declared, what I might have imagined would afseu her greatly. — > She made no reply. — Ina Sew moments; riling from the Sopha, She took her young friend by the arm, and walked up stairs, without Saying a Angle Syllable, though I made more than one essort to obtain an answer. — I Sent up to know if she grew better, before I would leave the house. -- -- No reply came from herself j yet I am Sure She was half killed vith the news of your danger. -- -- -- She is, indeed, a rnosl lovely creature."
 Here Harry finished his narrative, and I was convinced, from his description of her disorder, that I was Still dear to her. — I theresore began to conceive hopes — consequently to breathe more freely. -- -- -- By the way, I could not have been in the danger declared by the doctors— — indeed, never thought me Sd. — What raised my Spirits Still more, was an tnqviry from the dear angel in about bals an hour? a cordial